-This adventure guide for one week in Quintana Roo, Mexico will take you on a road trip from Cancun to Akumal and ending in Tulum.
+This adventure guide for one week in Quintana Roo, Mexico will take you on a road trip from Cancún to Akumal and end in Tulum.
 The Mexican state within the Yucatán Peninsula is packed full of activities for all the adventurers out there.
 My adventure itinerary was created for our trip in September so you’ll have all the information you need for the perfect vacation.
-The itinerary covers how to get around, where to stay, what to eat, and things to do for each city.
+The itinerary covers how to get around, where to stay, what to eat, and things to do in each city.

 Adventurers Guide to One Week in Quintana Roo